 People use substances for a variety of reasons and accessing supports can be difficult.
 Harm reduction seeks to make sure that people who are using substances are doing so as safely as possible.

 Wearing a helmet is harm reduction, wearing a seatbelt is harm reduction, ensuring you have a sober drive home from a party is harm reduction.
 These are strategies used to reduce the related harms of various behaviors or activities.
 There are other behaviors, like sexual activity and sex work, that we can also apply these principles to.
 Rather than focusing on reducing sex or promoting abstinence, harm reduction means providing support and education on how people can be as safe as possible.
-Harm reduction looks differently for everyone.
+Harm reduction looks different for everyone.

 One of the harms we are trying to reduce that is associated with substance use is the transmission of certain STBBI’s like HIV and Hepatitis C. However, these are not just transmitted through sharing drug use equipment.
 Safer sex education, risk reduction strategies like condom distribution, and HIV self-testing are also harm reduction.
 Providing a welcoming non-judgmental space for patients to discuss their sexual health and sexuality is also reducing the harm of people feeling shame or stigma.
 These feelings can lead people to avoid some of these sexual health services.